open-telemetry/opentelemetry.io/content/en/blog/2023/otterize-otel/index.md

 policies, and more, through a collection of
 [open source projects](https://github.com/otterize).
 To enable that automation, Otterize built the [network mapper](https://github.com/otterize/network-mapper).
-The Otterize network mapper is a standalone Kubernetes tool that builds a live network map of your infrastructure, and can visualize it into an image file, as an interactive graph on Otterize Cloud, or export it as ClientIntents, a custom Kubernetes resource that describes each workload’s required access, or their
+Otterize network mapper is a standalone Kubernetes tool that builds a live network map of your infrastructure, and can visualize it into an image file, as an interactive graph on Otterize Cloud, or export it as ClientIntents, a custom Kubernetes resource that describes each workload’s required access, or their